eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 2.1 Introduction

 The EUDI Wallet ecosystem is designed as a secure, user-controlled digital environment that enables Users to user their Wallet Unit to manage and present their person identification data (PID) and attestations across both public and private services in the EU.
 Its functionalities are built around security, privacy, and user control, ensuring seamless interactions while adhering to data protection principles.

-This chapter outlines the core functionalities of Wallet Units, as defined by the [eIDAS 2.0] Regulation and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.
+This chapter outlines the core functionalities of Wallet Solutionss, as defined by the [eIDAS 2.0] Regulation and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Solution.

 The functionalities of a Wallet Unit can be grouped into the following
 categories: